cam39porter/thesis/deliverables/project-proposal.md

 | **Small**        | < 50            | < 10 m euros | < 10 m euros  |
 | **Micro**        | < 10            | < 2 m euros  | < 2 m euros   |

-* According to the UK's HM Revenue and Customs an SME is any company that meets the following criteria:
+* According to the UK's HM Revenue and Customs guidance on [Research and Development (R&D) tax relief for SMEs](https://www.gov.uk/guidance/corporation-tax-research-and-development-tax-relief-for-small-and-medium-sized-enterprises), an SME is any company that meets the following criteria:

   1. Less then 500 staff